meza/trance-stack/docs/adr/0004-not-using-streaming.md

 Remix/React streaming is definitely the future however it is currently not supported by the AWS lambda environment.

-To leverage the benefits of streaming we would need to move to a serverless environment that supports streaming.
+To leverage the benefits (including the use of <Suspense>) of streaming we would need to move to a serverless environment that supports streaming.

 Or we could not use streaming and go with AWS lambda.